LHolten/blog/content/hidden/rust_query_0.4.md

     })
 }
 ```
 The `Score` struct is completely gone!
 All that is left is the return type of the function, which now specifies the columns that will be retrieved from the database.
-This features is what I will call "structural types".
+This featurs is what I will call "structural types".

 ## Structural Types

-For every table type like `Measurement` there is a macro with the same name.
+For every table type like `Measurement`, there is a macro with the same name.
-This allows you to create a type to select a subset of columns in that table.
+This macro allows you to create a type to select a subset of columns in that table.
 For example, it is possible to write `Measurement!(score, timestamp)` and that will specify the
 `Measurement` type with only those two columns filled in.
-How it works is that `Measurement` struct is actually generic over the type of each field and the macro
+How it works is that the `Measurement` struct is actually generic over the type of each field and the macro
 expands to specify those generics.
 Fields that are not used will get the `()` type.

 It is also possible to override the type of a field with a different type that implements `FromExpr`.